 Looking back at the dating sites I’ve reviewed, only one of them proved me wrong.
 It still wasn’t a worthwhile site but at least it wasn’t dangerous.

 With Shagbook in particular, the answer is yes.
 The site is every bit as bad as its brand name and not worth your time.
 Sorry, spoilers, I know.
 Still, it’s a review I enjoyed doing because of just how bad it is.
 If you’re after a good laugh, I’d suggest you keep reading.

-Now, let’s take a look at a comparison between Shagbook.com and Adult Friend Finder.
+Now, let’s take a look at a comparison between Shagbook.com and AFF.
 As the biggest name in hookup dating sites, AFF makes for an ideal comparison.